code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 Another option, which we will use in this example, is to turn hostname verification off.
 Apache ships a `NoopHostnameVerifier` that can be used for this.
 Simply pass an instance to the `SSLConnectionSocketFactory` constructor.
 Note that this is not something you would want to do in production!

 There is one last problem we need to take care of.
-The `HttpComponentsMessageSender` has two constructors, with and without `HttpClient`, and the one with `HttpClient` omits adding a `SoapRemoveHeaderInterceptor`.
+The `HttpComponentsMessageSender` has [two constructors](https://github.com/spring-projects/spring-ws/blob/master/spring-ws-core/src/main/java/org/springframework/ws/transport/http/HttpComponentsMessageSender.java){:target="_blank"}, with and without `HttpClient`, and the one with `HttpClient` omits adding a `SoapRemoveHeaderInterceptor`.
 The `HttpClient` throws an exception if <var>Content-Length</var> or <var>Transfer-Encoding</var> headers have been set.

 So in order to make sure those headers are not present we add the `SoapRemoveHeaderInterceptor` by using the `addInterceptorFirst()` method on the `HttpClientBuilder`.